Deinocheirus: Palaeoenvironment

 The three known Deinocheirus specimens were recovered from the Nemegt Formation in the Gobi Desert of southern Mongolia.
+The Barun Goyot, Djadochta and Nemegt are stratigraphically 'jumbled'.
 This geologic formation has never been dated radiometrically, but the fauna present in the fossil record indicate it was probably deposited during the early Maastrichtian age, at the end of the Late Cretaceous about 70 million years ago.
 The rock facies of the Nemegt Formation suggest the presence of stream and river channels, mudflats, and shallow lakes.
 Such large river channels and soil deposits are evidence of a far more humid climate than those found in the older Barun Goyot and Djadochta formations.
 However, caliche deposits indicate at least periodic droughts occurred.
 Sediment was deposited in the channels and floodplains of large rivers.

 Deinocheirus is thought to have been widely distributed within the Nemegt Formation, as the only three specimens found have been 50 km apart.
 The river systems of the Nemegt Formation provided a suitable niche for Deinocheirus with its omnivorous habits.
 The environment was similar to the Okavango Delta of present-day Botswana.
 Within this ecosystem, Deinocheirus would have eaten plants and small animals, including fish.
 It may have competed for trees with other large herbivorous dinosaurs such as the long-necked theropod Therizinosaurus, various titanosaurian sauropods, and the smaller hadrosaurid Saurolophus.
 Deinocheirus may have competed with those herbivores for higher foliage such as trees, but was also able to feed on material that they could not.
 Along with Deinocheirus, the discoveries of Therizinosaurus and Gigantoraptor show that three groups of herbivorous theropods (ornithomimosaurs, therizinosaurs and oviraptorosaurs), independently reached their maximum sizes in the late Cretaceous of Asia.